nixworks/public/news/2005/06/15/index.md

 ##### Prime Minister
 ### [ Qatari Prime Minister Abdallah ibn Khalifah Al Thani and German Chancellor Gerhard Schroder agree to begin a study to look into the feasibility of building a maglev line approximately 160&nbsp;km long linking Qatar and Bahrain, powered by Transrapid technology developed by Siemens AG and ThyssenKrupp.
 Also being considered is a possible extension to the United Arab Emirates that would make the combined length of the line roughly 800&nbsp;km. ](/news/2005/06/15/qatari-prime-minister-abdallah-ibn-khalifah-al-thani-and-german-chancellor-gerhard-schrapder-agree-to-begin-a-study-to-look-into-the-feasib.md)
-_Context: Chancellor, Abdallah ibn Khalifah Al Thani, United Arab Emirates, Gerhard Schroder, maglev, Transrapid, Bahrain, ThyssenKrupp, Prime Minister, Siemens AG_
+_Context: ThyssenKrupp, Transrapid, Chancellor, maglev, Gerhard Schroder, Prime Minister, Siemens AG, Abdallah ibn Khalifah Al Thani, United Arab Emirates, Bahrain_

 ##### Abu Musab al-Zarqawi
 ### [ Spanish police arrest 17 suspected Islamic extremists in a series of raids around the country.
 Eleven are alleged to be associated with Abu Musab al-Zarqawi, and 5 are alleged to be connected to the Madrid train bombings of 11 March 2004. ](/news/2005/06/15/spanish-police-arrest-17-suspected-islamic-extremists-in-a-series-of-raids-around-the-country-eleven-are-alleged-to-be-associated-with-abu.md)